Poster Preparation Guidelines

 2) Because people want you to tell them what you did, you should be prepared to give a 5-minute summary of your work and be able to answer questions as well.

 Your poster should be designed to be 48-inches wide by 36-inches high and will be professional printed.
 Printing will be done through the North Central College Print Shop for a small fee.
 Detailed guidance on poster preparation can be found at http://depts.noctrl.edu/biology/resource/poster.htm You must email a powerpoint file (.ppt or .pptx) of your poster to firstname.lastname@example.org no later than noon, Monday May 5 so that we can have the posters printed for the symposium.
+Files must be less than 8MB.

 In preparing your poster, please adhere to the following guidelines: